Georgi Bozhilov

-Georgi Penkov Bozhilov (Георги Божилов, born 12 February 1987) is a Bulgarian professional footballer who plays for Marek Dupnitsa.
+Georgi Penkov Bozhilov (Георги Божилов, born 12 February 1987) is a Bulgarian professional footballer who plays for Kostinbrod.
 He has played much of his career as a second striker but he has also been used as a striker and as an attacking midfielder.

 Career

 Early career

 Born in Sofia, Bozhilov joined CSKA Sofia's Academy at the age of 15 having previously been at Septemvri Sofia.
 In 2004, he left CSKA's Academy and signed first professional contract with Naftex Burgas, together with his teammates Vladislav Stoyanov and Orlin Starokin.

 Chernomorets Burgas

 In June 2006, Bozhilov joined Chernomorets Burgas, but suffered a severe knee injury and missed all matches of the 2006–07 season.
 He made his league debut in a 6–1 away win at Belasitsa Petrich on 12 August 2007, coming on in the 81st minute as a substitute.
 Bozhilov then netted his first ever professional goal of his career in the league match against Lokomotiv Plovdiv on 6 October 2007, scoring the only goal in a 1–0 home win.
 He scored a total of 5 goals in 25 A Group games in the 2007–08 season.